MicrosoftDocs/fabric-docs/docs/get-started/task-flow-create.md

 It's recommended that you change the task flow name and description to something meaningful that enables others to better understand what the task is all about.
 To change the name and description, select **Edit** in the task flow side pane.
 For more information, see [Edit task flow details](./task-flow-work-with.md#edit-task-flow-details).

-The items list shows all the items and folders in the workspace, including those items that are attached to tasks in the task flow.
-When you select a task in the task flow, the items list is filtered to show just the items that are attached to the selected task.
+The items list shows all the items and folders in the workspace, including those items that are assigned to tasks in the task flow.
+When you select a task in the task flow, the items list is filtered to show just the items that are assigned to the selected task.

 > [!NOTE]
 > Selecting a predefined task flow just places the tasks involved in the task flow on the canvas and indicates the connections between them.
-It is just a graphical representation - no actual items or data connections are created at this point.
+It is just a graphical representation - no actual items or data connections are created at this point, and no existing items are assigned to tasks in the flow.

-After you've added the predefined task flow to the canvas, you can start modifying it to suit your needs.
-See [Working with task flows](./task-flow-work-with.md) for details.
+After you've added the predefined task flow to the canvas, you can start modifying it to suit your needs - [arranging the tasks on the canvas](./task-flow-work-with.md#arrange-tasks-on-the-canvas), [updating task names and descriptions](./task-flow-work-with.md#edit-task-name-and-description), [assigning items to tasks](./task-flow-work-with.md#assign-items-to-a-task), etc. For more information, see [Working with task flows](./task-flow-work-with.md).

 ## Start with a custom task flow